Table of contents

 Results management |

 JICA’s Guidelines for Operations Evaluation outline how JICA supports results-based management.
-Japan aims to tailor results approaches to country and sector contexts as well as to improve the use of results and evidence for accountability, learning and decision making. |
+Japan continues to tailor results approaches to country and sector contexts and to improve the use of results and evidence for accountability, learning and decision making.
+JICA is modernising its financing systems and exploring results-based lending modalities that tie disbursements to the achievement of agreed-upon outcomes. |

 |